 There are many things you can do to help ease the symptoms and pain of arthritis.
 Diet, exercise, natural remedies and medications can all help.
 Over the counter medications and prescription medications can help too.
 If joint pain or damage is so severe that medication isn’t working, surgery to replace joints or improve alignment may be recommended.

-Here at Oh My Arthritis we are dedicated in helping support the cause and fight for those with arthritis– in hopes of finding better treatments and ultimately a cure!
+Oh My Arthritis is dedicated in helping support the cause and fight for those with arthritis– in hopes of finding better treatments and ultimately a cure!

 Learn more about arthritis and how you can help at theLike what you’ve read?
 Click here to subscribe to the blog!